rveltz/Tractography.jl/docs/src/algos.md

 Depth = 3
 ```

 The library provides several algorithms to compute the streamlines.
-More precisely, assume that we are given a field of fibre orientation distribution functions (FODF)
+More precisely, assume that we are given a field of fibre orientation distribution (FOD)

 $$\bm u\to ODF(\bm x,\bm u)$$

 where $ODF(\bm x,\cdot)$ is the distribution of directions at position $\bm x$.

-In practice, to prevent sharp direction changes, the full FODF is not considered at a given step.
-Typically, a new direction is obtained by sampling the FODF in a cone around the previous direction.
+In practice, to prevent sharp direction changes, the full FOD is not considered at a given step.
+Typically, a new direction is obtained by sampling the FOD in a cone around the previous direction.
 This can represented as a modification of the incoming direction $\bm{u} \in \mathbb{S}^2$

 $$g(\bm{x}, \bm{u}, \bm{u}') = \frac{1}{N(\bm{x}, \bm{u})}f(\bm{x}, \bm{u}')c(\bm{u}, \bm{u}')$$